-Approximately one in every 1,500 infants born in the Ireland may have Cystic Fibrosis (CF).
+Approximately one in every 1,500 infants born in Ireland may have Cystic Fibrosis (CF).
 CF is also an autosomally inherited condition, both parents carrying an abnormal CF gene.
-As a consequence of the condition thick mucous secretions are produced by a number of organs in the body including the lungs and the pancreas and it is this thick, mucous secretion which causes the problems.
+As a consequence of the condition, thick mucous secretions are produced by a number of organs in the body including the lungs and the pancreas and it is this thick, mucous secretion that causes the problems.
 The thick secretions in the lungs may become infected causing damage ultimately and in the pancreas causing digestive problems.
-Consequently infants with CF may not gain weight and have frequent chest infections.
+Consequently, infants with CF may not gain weight and have frequent chest infections.

 Newborn screening means that infants with CF are identified earlier; they can be treated with a high energy diet to improve weight gain, and physiotherapy and medicines to improve lung function and gut absorption.
 Although a child with CF may still become ill, early treatment does improve their quality of life, significantly reduces the time that they have to spend in hospital and they live healthier and longer lives.

 The screening programme for CF measures the plasma level of immunoreactive trypsin (IRT).
 IRT is normally excreted by the pancreas but in individuals with CF this is ‘regurgitated’ back into the blood due to the thick mucous secretions which block the pancreatic ducts.
 IRT levels remain high in blood for about the first six months of life.
 Because of this, IRT can be used as a first line screening test but it is not very specific, with a relatively high false positive rate.
 DNA analysis on the original newborn screening card significantly improves the specificity but up to 2% of carriers of CF born each year will also be detected.
 The measurement of sweat chloride (Sweat test) is used to confirm the diagnosis.